MartinNohr/MagicImageWand/ImageConverter/README.md

 # ImageConverter
 jquery/php app to create bmp images for a pixelstick.

-The Imgage Converter is a small web application to convert images for use with the MagicImageWand.
+The Image Converter is a small web application to convert images for use with the MagicImageWand.

 ## Requirements:

-Webserver with php and the ImageMagik module (Standard on most Web hosters)
+Webserver with php and the ImageMagick module (Standard on most Web hosters)

 ## Installation: